unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 # Quick Start Guide #

-The following guide provides a short tutorial that walks you through the process of creating and configuring an Aperture Tiles project.
-This Quick Start Guide covers the following processes:
+This guide, which provides a short tutorial on the process of creating and configuring an Aperture Tiles project, covers the following topics:

 1. Generating a sample data set to analyze
 2. Tiling and storing the sample data set
 3. Configuring a client to serve and display the tiles in a web browser

-At the end of this guide you will have successfully created an example Aperture Tiles project that displays the points in an example Julia set fractal dataset on an X/Y plot with five zoom levels.
+At the end of this guide, you will have successfully created an example Aperture Tiles project that displays the points in an example Julia set fractal dataset on an X/Y plot with five zoom levels.

 <img src="../../../img/julia-set.png" class="screenshot" alt="Aperture Tiles Julia Set Project" />